 Electives (15 credits):

 Master’s students (except Comp.
-Ling MA) are required to show proficiency in or familiarity with one language (spoken, singed or written) other than English.
+Ling MA) are required to show proficiency in or familiarity with one language other than English.

-Doctoral students are required to show proficiency in or familiarity with two distinct languages (spoken, signed or written) other than English.
+Doctoral students are required to show proficiency in, familiarity with, or scholarly knowledge of two distinct languages (spoken, signed or written) other than English.

 Proficiency in a foreign language will be satisfied if any of the following hold: